mainmatter/mainmatter.com/src/workshops/svelte-and-sveltekit.md

       This stage kicks off with an introduction of what stores are and how they work.
 We continue with looking into implementing the three main stores: writable, readable, and derived.
-  - heading: SvelteKit as a server
+  - heading: SvelteKit and Progressive Enhancement
     text: >
       The final stage of the workshop teaches how to implement progressive enhancement with forms.
 We cover how to send data to an API, how to